warpcmdr/warpcmdr/README.md

 # Hi there, I'm warpcmdr

-Software engineer specializing in **Rust** and **C++**, focused on building reliable, high-performance backend systems and developer tooling.
+Software engineer specializing in **C++**, focused on building reliable, high-performance systems and developer tooling.

 ## About

-I work primarily in the **Rust ecosystem**, developing backend services, enterprise applications, and developer tooling with an emphasis on clean architecture and long-term maintainability.
+I work primarily in the **С++ ecosystem**, developing backend services, enterprise applications, and developer tooling with an emphasis on clean architecture and long-term maintainability.

 My experience includes working with the PDF specification and building document processing systems,